Computing Quartet Distance is Equivalent to Counting 4-Cycles: Reduction from Counting 4-Cycles to Quartet Distance

-\section{Reduction from counting 4-cycles to quartet distance}
+\section{Reduction from Counting 4-Cycles to Quartet Distance}

 In this section we provide a sequence of reductions from counting 4-cycles in a multigraph to computing the quartet distance between two trees.
-It implies that there is no algorithm for quartet distance that runs significantly faster than in $\Oh(n^{1.48})$ time unless we can count 4-cycles faster.
+See Figure~\ref{fig:plan} for an overview of the reductions.
+Consequently, there is no algorithm for quartet distance that runs significantly faster than in $\Oh(n^{1.48})$ time unless we can count 4-cycles faster.
 In particular, existence of an $\Oh(n\log n)$ algorithm for the quartet distance would imply a surprisingly fast algorithm for counting 4-cycles.

 As a warm-up, we will show how to reduce counting 4-cycles in a simple graph to counting 4-cycles in a simple bipartite graph.
 Then, we will show how to construct for a bipartite simple graph two trees in such a way that the number of 4-cycles in the original graph can be efficiently extracted from their quartet distance.